mwpowellhtx/nngcpp/README.md

 At the time of this writing, I've focused primarily on the Visual Studio 2015 C++ compiler, latest updates, running under 64-bit Windows 7 Professional SP1.

-That I know of, I am not doing anything that exotic of cutting edge for C++14.
-Most of the features, using functional, [std::bind](http://en.cppreference.com/w/cpp/utility/functional/bind), [std::function](http://en.cppreference.com/w/cpp/utility/functional/function), as well as strategic use of both concretely bound parameters and [placeholders](http://en.cppreference.com/w/cpp/utility/functional/placeholders), have been around since C++11 days, that I know of.
-There may be one or two features, such as variadics, that push the limits, but not many others to my knowledge.
+That I know of, I am not doing anything that exotic or cutting edge for C++14.
+Most of the features, using [functional](http://en.cppreference.com/w/cpp/header/functional), [std::bind](http://en.cppreference.com/w/cpp/utility/functional/bind), [std::function](http://en.cppreference.com/w/cpp/utility/functional/function), as well as strategic use of both concretely bound parameters and [placeholders](http://en.cppreference.com/w/cpp/utility/functional/placeholders), have been around since C++11 days, that I know of.
+There may be one or two features, such as variadics or template specialization, that push the limits, but not many others to my knowledge.

 ### Build instructions

-At the present time I do not have CI/CD supported.
+At the present time I do not have CI/CD supported, however, this remains one of my goals.

 You will at least require [*CMake 3.9*](http://cmake.org/download/) in order to build and test yourself.
 Specifically, I am running the latest *CMake 3.9.2*, and 3.9.4 is stable and available for download at the time of this writing, with *3.10* just around the corner (currently RC).
 Point CMake to your repository directory and indicate the build directory, such as *path/to/your/repo/build*.
 After that, simply configure and generate to produce your build environment.